Tell us about your business without telling usBrand Camp

 (From a the rental of a humble air mattress to an IPO last year, talk about moving on up.)

-- Netflix — a nod to durable cell batteries.
+- Duracell — a nod to durable cell batteries.

 - Groupon — a marketplace offering group discounts for products and services.